metricly/metricly-docs/content/integrations/agents/LINUX-agent/LINUX-upgrade.md

  - `initctl start netuitive-agent`
  - `systemctl start netuitive-agent`

-{{% alert theme="info" %}} You can delete the element in Metricly, and it will reappear after the next processing cycle.
+{{% alert theme="info" %}} You can delete the element in CloudWisdom, and it will reappear after the next processing cycle.
 Your element will not lose any data. {{% /alert %}}